rubyfu/RubyFu/module_0x4__web_kung_fu/wordpress_api.md

 # WordPress API

-Ruby has a [standard library][2] called `xmlrpc` which takes care of all xmlrpc stuff, you can even create an xmlrpc server using it.
+Ruby has a [standard library][2] called `xmlrpc` which takes care of all xmlrpc stuff, you can even create an XML-RPC server using it.
 Let's to get some real word example

-Looking for really known application that support XMLRPC then of course WordPress was the first attendee.
+Looking for really known application that support XML-RPC then of course WordPress was the first attendee.

 So what do we want to do?
 - Say hello to WordPress